 {

-// Set the velocity of the ship to move toward the click
+// Each physics frame, set the velocity to move toward the target

 rb.linearVelocity = new Vector2(move.x, move.y) * speed;